csiro-risk-assessment/mozzie/README.md

 python3 setup.py build_ext --inplace
 ```

-There may be some warnings from your Cython instalation.
+There may be some warnings from your Cython installation.

 If you are going to use the code in earnest, you will very likely want to manipulate plaintext and binary input files, for which you need the `ab_convert` program (see below for documentation details).
 To create this program, navigate to the mozzie repository, and then